Choosing a Course of Study

 Literacy and Numeracy

 Literacy and numeracy are core skills required for everyday life and work.
 They are essential for good communication, everyday family and financial matters, critical thinking and problem solving.
-The Literacy standards are designed to provide the scope for students to demonstrate reading, writing, speaking and listening skills; and the Numeracy standards are designed to provide the scope for students to demonstrate number, measurement and statistical skills.
+The Literacy standards are designed to provide the scope for students to demonstrate reading, writing and comprehension, the Numeracy standards are designed to provide the scope for students to demonstrate number, measurement and statistical skills.

-Students must achieve a minimum of 10 Literacy credits in specified Achievement Standards and a minimum of 10 Numeracy credits in specified Achievement Standards.
+Students must achieve a minimum of 10 Literacy credits from the reading and writing common assessment activities (CAA exams available to schools twice a year) or through specified Achievement Standards.
+Students must also achieve a minimum of 10 Numeracy credits from the Common Assessment Activities or specified Achievement Standards.
+Many students will have the opportunity to sit the Common Assessment Activities in Year 10.
 The Level 1 literacy and numeracy requirements must be met to achieve NCEA Level 1, NCEA Level 2, and NCEA Level 3.

 University Entrance